 Serve immediately.
 If you like, you can top the chicken with some chopped parsley, or add it to the sauce just before serving.

-There is another dish that goes by the same name, made with boneless chicken breasts, sautéed in butter then quickly pan roasted with a bit of white wine.
+There is another Italian dish that goes by pollo alla panna, made with boneless chicken breasts, sautéed in butter then quickly pan roasted with a bit of white wine.
 The breasts are removed when done and the cream added to the skillet and reduced into a sauce that is poured over the breasts.
 It’s a pleasant enough every day dish but, if you ask me, has none of the genius of this one.

-Needless to say, with such simplicity, you need best quality ingredients, especially the chicken, which should have lots of flavor.
+Needless to say, with such simplicity, for a truly remarkable creamed chicken you need best quality ingredients, especially the chicken, which should have lots of flavor.
 That’s easier said than done these days, but try to find a free-range, organic chicken.
 If you’re using an ‘industrial’ chicken, you might just add a little bit of chicken bouillon to the cream.
 Heresy, I know, but desperate times and all that…